zohaad/Introduction-to-the-Design-of-Computational-Calculi/Session 1 Introduction-Jakes Notes.md

 2: Equivalences
 3: Reductions

-Grammer gives us a way to say what is or is not a valid program construction:
+Grammar gives us a way to say what is or is not a valid program construction:
   - (P|Q is defined in the Pi Calc, but P*Q has no meaning)
   - See Context Free Grammars

-Equivalences give us a way to fix the fact that our grammer is usually "too fined grained" to express our meaning fully:
+Equivalences give us a way to fix the fact that our grammar is usually "too fined grained" to express our meaning fully:
   - (When we say P|Q, in Pi Calc, we want the "|" to mean "run concurrently with", and have Q|P be another way to say the same thing.)
   - these are defined using bi-directional rewrite rules. we can use these patterns to transform the term of our program without changing the computation that the program performs.